sickle-in-africa/saw.snv-indel/reports/installingContainers.md

 $ cd /path/to/containers
 $ singularity pull docker://sickleinafrica/bwa:0.7.17
 ```
-We have made our own container here that contains both `bwa` and `samtools`.
+We have made our own container here that contains both `bwa 0.7.17` and `samtools 1.11`.
 They are used together in the same process (alignReadsToReference.nf::alignReadsToReference) which means we need a single container.

 sequence-simulator
 ------------------